-Colorful and lively, the fairs and festivals of India are major attractions of the country.
-Reflecting the vibrant culture of the country, these events occupy a prime place in the Indian tourism industry, as many people visit the country in order to participate in them.
+The fairs and festivals are major attractions of India.
+Reflecting the vibrant culture of the country, these events occupy a prime place in the Indian tourism industry.
+They find their roots in the traditions, religious beliefs, myths and the seasons of the country.

 The fairs and festivals either celebrate the change of seasons or are of a religious nature.
-For instance, Mewar Festival and Holi are celebrated to mark the coming of the spring season.
+For instance, Mewar festival and Holi are celebrated to mark the arrival of the spring season.
 Teej of Rajasthan marks the onset of the monsoon.
 On the other hand, Onam in Kerala and Bihu in Assam are celebrated to mark the harvesting season.
-Other festivals, like the konark Dance Festival, promote the culture of India.
+Other festivals, like the Konark Dance Festival, promote the culture of India.

 Religious festivals are innumerable over here.
-Durga Puja, Ganesh Chaturthi, Janmastami, Christmas, Eid-ul-Fitr, Rath Yatra, Vasant Panchami, Ram Nabami and others are some of the popular religious festivals of India.
-Apart from these, the other festivals that are celebrated include Desert Festival, Elephant Festival, Raksha Bandhan, Nouroz, Diwali and Dusssehra amongst others.
+Durga Puja, Ganesh Chaturthi, Janmashtami, Christmas, Eid-ul-Fitr, Rath Yatra, Vasant Panchami, Ram Navami and others are some of the popular religious festivals of India.
+Apart from these, the other festivals that are celebrated include Desert festival, Elephant festival, Raksha Bandhan, Nowruz, Diwali and Dussehra among others.

 The fairs and festivals of India are held according to the lunar calendar.
-During these colorful events people of all sects, castes and religions come together and join in the revelry.
-Processions are held, prayers are offered, gifts are exchanged and people dance and sing during these multicolored events.
+During these colourful events people of all sects, castes and religions come together and join in the revelry.
+Processions are held, prayers are offered, gifts are exchanged and people dance and sing during these multicoloured events.

 Bringing out the true colours of the rich Indian culture, the fairs and festivals of India play an important role in attracting tourists to the country.
 These festivals are an integral part of the life of the people of the country.